- How big is the UK animal medicines industry?

 As with any industry, marketing animal health products is a key factor in spreading information about their use, as well as promoting sales.
 All advertising is subject to the rules of the Advertising Standards Authority, and there are special requirements in the Veterinary Medicines Regulations.
 NOAH has an additional industry Code of Practice which is obligatory on all NOAH members and has also been endorsed by several non-member companies, to ensure those viewing animal medicine promotions can have confidence in the accuracy of the information being presented to them.

-If you are worried, then contact your vet – they will be happy to speak to you and make an appointment to bring your pet in.
-NOAH’s Pet Health Information website includes some useful advice and a link to a list of veterinary practices so you can find one in your area.
+If you are worried, then contact your vet – they will be happy to speak to you and if necessary, make an appointment to bring your pet in.

 We have a contact form here on our website – fill in the details and we will get back to you.